hogeschool/Software-Construction/Workshop - Refactoring/02_clean_code.md

 It is of course impossible to achieve this in reality, but we should try to strive for this as much as possible.

 ### Activity
-Looking at the CargoHub API code, what types of dependencies, coupling and duplication do you see?
+Looking at the project API code, what types of dependencies, coupling and duplication do you see?

 **Answers**
 - Use of globals